johnx25bd/os-blogs/drafts/guide-to-spatial-data/README.md

-# A Web Developer's Guide to Working With Spatial Data
+# A Programmer's Guide to Working With Spatial Data

-_Crash course for web devs on how to work with maps and mapping data._
+_Crash course for web devs and data scientists on how to work with maps and mapping data._

 ## Intro